-It’s common to hear about car parts being recalled because they didn’t perform the way the manufacturer intended, or might be outright dangerous to passengers.
+It’s common to hear about car parts being recalled because they didn’t perform as the manufacturer intended.
+Or they might even be outright dangerous to passengers.
 If a part of your car has been recalled, you might have questions about what to do next.
 Maybe you aren’t sure whether it is still safe to drive your car.
-This article will attempt to offer some advice about recalled car parts to ensure that you get the help you need to avoid needlessly getting into a car accident.
+This article will offer advice about recalled car parts to ensure you get the help you need to avoid needlessly getting into a car accident.

 The National Highway Traffic Safety Administration (NHTSA) is a governmental agency that sets the standards for the safety of cars and car parts.
 If manufacturers do not meet the requirements dictated by the NHTSA, the administration has the power and the duty to recall defective vehicles or pieces of machinery.
-Usually, manufacturers will detect problems in their equipment and issue a voluntary recall, then offer to repair the broken parts at no charge to the customer.
+Usually, manufacturers will detect problems in their equipment and issue a voluntary recall.
+Then they will offer the customer to repair the broken parts at no charge.